VedantMalgundkar/Ai_LG_remote/README.md

 https://www.kaggle.com/code/vedantanilmalgundkar/handsign-classification

+if you want to add your custom handsign data then

-- Download "handsign-classification.ipynb" notebook.
+- Download "handsign-classification.ipynb" notebook from above link.

-- Add your custom handsign data file.
+- Add your custom "handsign_classifier_datav4.csv" file to the directory.

-- Change "no_of_classes" according to types of hand signs present in your the data.
+- Change "no_of_classes" in the ipynb notebook, according to number of hand signs present in your the data.

-- Download "handsign_classifierv4.tflite" file and replace it with old one.
+- Use new "handsign_classifierv4.tflite" file instead of the old one.

+- Change names in the "handsign_classifier_labelsv4.csv" according to your hand sign data.